 For a week, we were immersed in a variety of different discussion groups, case studies and creative problem-solving activities.
 One of my favourite things was when they had us conduct a choir.
 It was about how to bring a team along, even if you weren’t completely familiar with each other.

 George was at this Oxford course because his evolutionary business issue was that he was reaching the end of his career.
 He’d built an organisation unlike any that had existed before, so there was no blueprint for succession.
-It was a problem he’d wrestled with for a while but had reached no suitable conclusion.

 He had no idea how he was going to find this person and knew that stepping away from day-to-day operations and attending this course, getting feedback from other professionals and having the thinking time he needed might just be the way to get to his answer.